 Forerunner 3D Printing was approached by Great Lakes Casting about the possibility of using our HP MJF 3D printing process to produce HP MJF foundry tooling.
 Traditionally low volume or prototype tooling is made of Teak but GLC was looking for a method of producing this tooling faster and more cost effectively for their customers.
 After initial discussions and basic research the idea appeared to have merit but a test needed to be designed in order to validate that HP MJF printed Nylon 12 would hold up to the harsh environment that traditional Teak or metal foundry tooling is subjected to.
+If you are interested in 3D Printed core box’s you can skip to the bottom of this page to find out about our work in that area as well.

 A pyramid shaped part was devised that could be bolted into an existing metal casting pattern currently being run at GLC so that it could be subjected to the sand filling process that is used on a DISAMATIC line.